-Even if the scope of the claim is indefinite, the Board nevertheless can determine whether embodiments plainly within the scope of the claim would have been obvious.
+&lt;sup>6 Even if the scope of the claim is indefinite, the Board nevertheless can determine whether embodiments plainly within the scope of the claim would have been obvious.
 Ex parte McAward, App.
 No. 2015-006416 at 22 n.5 (PTAB 2017) (precedential); Ex parte Tanksley, 26 USPQ2d 1384, 1387 (BPAI 1991) (same).

-Again, even if indefinite, the Board nevertheless can determine whether embodiments plainly within the scope of the claim would have been obvious.
+&lt;sup>7 Again, even if indefinite, the Board nevertheless can determine whether embodiments plainly within the scope of the claim would have been obvious.

-the "clutch," "clicker," and "holder" limitations to the extent that those terms may be construed as means-plus-function limitations.
+The grounds presented below rely on the ordinary and customary meaning of the claim terms as they would be understood by a POSA.
+The grounds also address the "clutch," "clicker," and "holder" limitations to the extent that those terms may be construed as means-plus-function limitations.

-D. Prior Art
+E. Prior Art